Fairness-Aware Multi-view Evidential Learning with Adaptive Prior: Abstract

 \section{Abstract}

-Multi-view evidential learning aims to integrate information from multiple views to improve prediction performance and provide trustworthy uncertainty esitimation.
+Multi-view evidential learning aims to integrate information from multiple views to improve prediction performance and provide trustworthy uncertainty estimation.
 Most previous methods assume that view-specific evidence learning is naturally reliable.
 However, in practice, the evidence learning process tends to be biased.
 Through empirical analysis on real-world data, we reveal that samples tend to be assigned more evidence to support data-rich classes, thereby leading to unreliable uncertainty estimation in predictions.
 This motivates us to delve into a new Biased Evidential Multi-view Learning (BEML) problem.
 To this end, we propose Fairness-Aware Multi-view Evidential Learning (FAML).
-FAML first introduces an adaptive prior based on training trajectory, which acts as a regularization strategy to flexibly calibrate the biased evidence learning process.
+FAML first introduces an adaptive prior based on training trajectories, which acts as a regularization strategy to flexibly calibrate the biased evidence learning process.
 Furthermore, we explicitly incorporate a fairness constraint based on class-wise evidence variance to promote balanced evidence allocation.
 In the multi-view fusion stage, we propose an opinion alignment mechanism to mitigate view-specific bias across views, thereby encouraging the integration of consistent and mutually supportive evidence.
-Extensive experiments on five real-world multi-view datasets demonstrate that FAML achieves more balanced evidence allocation and improves both prediction performance and the reliability of uncertainty estimation compared to state-of-the-art methods.
+Theoretical analysis shows that FAML enhances fairness in the evidence learning process.
+Extensive experiments on six real-world multi-view datasets demonstrate that FAML achieves more balanced evidence allocation and improves both prediction performance and the reliability of uncertainty estimation compared to state-of-the-art methods.